filiphric/filiphric.com-new/content/8-common-mistakes-in-cypress-and-how-to-avoid-them/index.md

   .should('contain.text', 'search for critical bugs')
 ```

-But what if we cannot assert the number of results? <nuxt-link to="/testing-lists-of-items">I wrote about this in the past</nuxt-link>, but in short, the solution is to use `.should()` command with a callback, something like this:
+But what if we cannot assert the number of results?
+[I wrote about this in the past](/testing-lists-of-items), but in short, the solution is to use `.should()` command with a callback, something like this:

 ```js {5-7}
 cy.realPress(['Meta', 'k'])